dayjs/dayjs-website/docs/display/from-now.md

 #### List of breakdown range

-The base strings are customized by the current locale.
+The base strings are localized by the current locale and [can be customized](../customization/relative-time).
 Time is rounded to the nearest second.

 | Range                    | Key | Sample Output                    |
 | ------------------------ | --- | -------------------------------- |